sasha-markov/gms-utils/README.md

 If successful, `somefile.wfn` will appear in the same folder as `somefile.dat` file.

 ## getenergy.py
-Contains function that returns the last value of the total energy in a given GAMESS logfile.
+Contains functions that (1) returns the last value of the total energy and (2) returns the value of the zero-point energy in a given GAMESS logfile.
 ### Usage

 ```
 import getenergy
 getenergy.get_total_energy('/path/to/file.log')
+getenergy.getzpe('/path/to/file.log')
 ```